LucianoAdonis/lucianoadonis.github.io/pages/confluence.md

   - No really much thought put into it, it felt right.
 - Next section is divided with a layout of 2/3
   - Titles start at level 2 with red color.
 This make it less weird the transition while reading from huge L1 text to normal size paragraph.
-  - We use the Panel macro with a background of #FAFFFD (Baby Powder color) to highlight the content section.
+  - We use the <span class="highlight">Panel</span> macro with a background of #FAFFFD (Baby Powder color) to highlight the content section.
     - We make sure the content section contains the rule to start at level 2 otherwise it will have a weird indentation.

 And well, that was the fun part.
-For the next part we will see the <span style="color:blue">*Deck of Cards*</span>, for screenshot purposes I removed one section from the first Card to display how it looks when editing:
+For the next part we will see the <span style="color:blue">**Deck of Cards**</span>, for screenshot purposes I removed one section from the first Card to display how it looks when editing:

 <img class="myImg" src="../images/confluence/panel-example-configuration-2.png" alt="panel-example-configuration-2" style="border: 2px solid #000; border-radius: 4px; padding: 5px; cursor: pointer;">